There’s a battle being waged just beyond your inbox…

 In the end, the only good way to get an email list is to build it, subscriber, by subscriber.
 Fortunately, it’s not that hard, and can often be cheaper than trying to buy lists that end up performing poorly.

 5) Practice good list hygiene.

 Every six to 12 months, purge your list of anyone who has never opened or clicked one of your emails.
 Yes, this will reduce your list size.
-But it will also preserve and improve the deliverability of the names you do have, it will keep you off spam traps from recycled addresses.
-It will even reduce your overhead costs for your remaining names.
+But it will also preserve and improve the deliverability of the subscribers you do have, and it will keep you off spam traps from recycled addresses.
+It will even reduce your overhead costs for your remaining subscribers.
 There’s a reason list hygiene is one of the most recommended best practices – it’s worth the effort.

 If you’re seeing more than 5% bounce rates after you mail to a portion of your list, then before sending any further emails we recommend cleaning your list using one of our recommended email verification services:

 You may need to run your list through these services if your list is very old or out of date.
-Part of our terms of service – set to preserve our deliverability rates for all customers – requires that very old or out of date lists be verified.
+Part of our terms of service – set to preserve our deliverability rates for all customers – requires that very old or out of date lists must be verified beforehand.

 6) Use CAPTCHA on opt-in and contact forms.

 There’s no better way to ensure you’re dealing with an actual human than to add a CAPTCHA to your opt-in and (especially) to your contact forms.
 This will serve as another potent deterrent to keep spam trap emails off your list.

 Leverage other people’s work.
 If you’re in a company large enough to have multiple email lists, pool your resources, and create a list of addresses no one in your company should mail to.
 This isn’t a foolproof way to steer clear of spam traps, but it definitely helps the cause.